 Beta cells are highly sensitive to oxidative stress.
 Both reactive oxygen species and reactive nitrogen species are likely to be involved in beta cell destruction in type 1 diabetes (Lenzen 2008a).
 Van Dyke et al. (2010) hypothesize that oxidative/nitrosative stress can trigger type 1 diabetes, and have prevented chemical-induced diabetes in rats with an antioxidant.
 Alloxan, one of the chemicals used to induce insulin-dependent diabetes in lab animals, is thought to cause diabetes via a mechanism that involves reactive oxygen species (Lenzen 2008b).
 (See the Beta Cell Dysfunction page for more information on beta cells.)

 Oxidative stress may also play a role in other types of diabetes.
 Oxidative levels plays a role in metabolism and metabolic diseases such as type 2 diabetes as well (Nocito et al. 2015).
+Oxidative stress is in fact linked to beta cell damage in type 2 diabetes (Dludla et al. 2023).
 There is some animal evidence that both oxidants and anti-oxidants can increase insulin resistance in animals (Houstis et al. 2006; Loh et al. 2009).

 Women with gestational diabetes are less able to compensate for oxidative stress than women without gestational diabetes (Zhu et al. 2015).

 Oxidative stress also plays a role in the development of complications from diabetes (Sanchez et al. 2018).